2 out of 3 Romanians are concerned about the escalation of the conflict in Ukraine globally and the use of nuclear weapons.

 63% of Romanians are worried about the prospect of war escalating globally or nuclear weapons being involved.
 However, only half of them believe that this is a real probability.

 Regarding Romania’s participation in the war with armed forces, almost 1 in 2 Romanians (43%) consider it a real concern.

-As for the effects adjacent to the conflict, Romanians are most concerned about the impact on personal finances (73%), more than half already reducing current spending.
-The UK is the least concerned about this, only 31% of respondents considering it a threat.
+As for the effects adjacent to the conflict, Romanians are most concerned about the impact on personal finances (73%), and more than half are already reducing current spending.
+The UK is the least concerned about this, with only 31% of respondents considering it a threat.

 Other issues that concern Romanians the most are: dependence on Russian oil and natural gas (60%), the evolution of the interest rate on banks (50%), as well as the impact that this conflict has on the mental health of the population (57%).

 Opinions on measures of involvement in the conflict

 73% of Romanians believe that the EU and NATO should be more involved in this conflict.
 However, when it comes to participating with troops in the war, only 1 in 3 Romanians believe that NATO should send troops to Ukraine, while 26% believe that Romania should get involved with armed forces.
 Spain noted that 1 in 2 respondents agreed with such measures.